CostBy County

 AI in Our Workflow

-Per-county pages include a short narrative summary generated with the assistance of Claude (Anthropic) from the same statistics shown on the page.
+Per-county pages include a short narrative summary drafted with artificial-intelligence assistance from the same statistics shown on the page.
 This is a tool for turning a row of numbers into a readable paragraph; it is not the source of any data on the site.
 The narrative prompt is constrained to forbid causation claims, financial advice, and unsourced inference.
-The Data Editor reviews the prompt and spot-checks output before publication.
+The publication validator checks coverage, provenance, citations, versions, length, and unsafe claim patterns before writing the artifact.
 When source data is refreshed, narratives are regenerated.

 Part of the ByCounty Network